BUCS110-B1-Fall2024/final-project-sara-a/final-project-sara-a/template_final_project-master/README.md

 test steps:
 start the game
 move right paddle to hit ball
-ball should bounce of paddle
-move left paddle up to the top of the screen and let ball miss and go out of the screen verify game ends after missed hit expected outcome: ball should bounce off hit paddle and game should end after second paddle misses
+ball should bounce off of paddle move left paddle up to the top of the screen and let ball miss and go out of the screen verify game ends after missed hit expected outcome: ball should bounce off hit paddle and game should end after second paddle misses